zendframework/zf2-documentation/docs/languages/en/modules/zend.service.live-docx.rst

     unset($mailMerge);

-The resulting document is written to disk in the file **document.pdf**.
+The resulting document is written to disk in the file **license-agreement-document.pdf**.
 This file can now be post-processed, sent via e-mail or simply displayed, as is illustrated below in **Document Viewer 2.26.1** on **Ubuntu 9.04**:

 .. image:: ../images/zend.service.livedocx.mailmerge.templates-msworddocument_zoom.png